Rho-A/Harry-Potter---Registry-for-the-Dangerous-Beasts/README.md

 - As a user, I want to be able to select and view a list of beasts of a specific species
 - As a user, I want to be able to select and view a list of beasts under a specific owner
 - As a user, I want to be able to select a beast in the list and modify or add new details to that beast
+- As a user, I want to be able to save the registry to file (if I so choose)
+- As a user, I want to be able to load the registry from file (if I so choose)

 [comment]:<> (An example of text with **bold** and *italic* fonts.)